GOQii

 5 Hormones That Have a Big Impact on Your Health

 hormones that affect healthEver experienced a sudden mood swing?
-Or, have you been experiencing a lot of fatigue or sleepless nights?
-Your body experiences many changes from birth to adolescence to adulthood.
-Most of these changes, both physical and mental are regulated by the hormones present in our body.
+Or, have you been dealing with a lot of fatigue or sleepless nights?
+Your body undergoes many changes from birth to adolescence and into adulthood.
+Most of these changes, both physical and mental, are regulated by the hormones present in our body.

 Hormones are the chemical messengers of our body.
 They travel through our bloodstream and hold the key to optimum health.
-In essence, they affect metabolism, sexual function, reproduction, growth and development and even have an effect on our mood.
+In essence, they affect metabolism, sexual function, reproduction, growth and development and even our mood.

-A better understanding of the hormones that influence our wellbeing and how to activate them will help us live better and healthier lives.
+A better understanding of the hormones that influence our well-being and how to activate them will help us live better and healthier lives.

-Let’s have a look!
+Let’s take a closer look!

 1. Thyroid Stimulating Hormone (TSH)

 We are quite familiar with this hormone nowadays!
-It is a pituitary hormone that stimulates the thyroid gland to produce thyroxine T4 and triiodothyronine T3 which stimulates the metabolism of almost every tissue in our body.
+It is a pituitary hormone that stimulates the thyroid gland to produce thyroxine T4 and triiodothyronine T3, which stimulate the metabolism of almost every tissue in our body.

-Abnormality in this hormone is seen by sudden weight gain, weight loss, dry skin, mood swings, severe sensitivity to cold or heat, depression with weak metabolism and even enlarged gland in the form of goiter.
+Abnormalities in this hormone can manifest as sudden weight gain, weight loss, dry skin, mood swings, severe sensitivity to cold or heat, depression with weak metabolism, and even an enlarged gland in the form of goiter.

-The abnormalities in this hormone can be treated effectively with lifestyle modification, medicine, yoga, exercises and regular checkup of hormone.
+The abnormalities in this hormone can be effectively managed with lifestyle modification, medication, yoga, exercises, and regular checkups of hormone.
 It has mainly two types: Hypo & Hyper.
-Normal range is:
+The Normal range is:

 • TSH: 0.5 – 4.15 mU/L

-• T3: 240 -280 ug/dL
+• T3: 240 – 280 ug/dL

 2. Insulin